hundeo:

 FCI Group: Scent hounds and related breeds

 The Alpine Dachsbracke is a pure hunting dog.
-Although he is also kept with pleasure as a family dog, the sweat dog is suitable in fact only as a working dog for the brackish hunt and the rummage hunt.
-Without hunting, the smart and strong dog is not used to its full potential.
+Although it is also often kept as a family dog, it is actually only suitable as a working dog for brackish and rummage hunting.
+Without hunting, this intelligent and powerful dog is not fully utilized.

 Alpine Dachsbracke